BakeryTechChina will exhibit at the China Bakery fair in Shanghai. Check the news page.Nothing to show

 • Region: Vietnam

-• Impact cluster, involving 8 project partners
+• 8 Project partners

 On March 11 April 2019, a new Impact Cluster collaboration, ShrimpTechVietnam, was signed by Marjolijn Sonnema, Director-General Agriculture of the Ministry of Agriculture, Nature and Food Quality and a consortium of Dutch companies who all identified specific opportunities in the shrimp sector in Vietnam.